Generic Name: chlorcyclizine and codeine (klor SYE kli zeen and KOE deen)

 Using chlorcyclizine and codeine during pregnancy could harm the unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

-You should not breast-feed while using this medicine.
-Codeine can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
+Do not breast-feed.
+Codeine can pass into breast milk and may cause drowsiness, breathing problems, or death in a nursing baby.
+Do not breast-feed.
+Chlorcyclizine may slow breast milk production.

 How should I take Notuss-NX (chlorcyclizine and codeine)?